willnorris/willnorris.com/content/about/index.md

 [This site] is powered by [Hugo] and [Caddy], and hosted on [Fly].
 All of my domains are registered with [Google Domains] (which I [highly recommend]).
 Most images are proxied through my [imageproxy] server to handle simple things like dynamic resizing.
+Text is rendered in the [Atkinson Hyperlegible] font.

 [This site]: https://github.com/willnorris/willnorris.com
 [Hugo]: https://gohugo.io